ArisenIO/ual-authenticator-walkthrough/README.md

 Logging in returns 1 or more User objects.
 A `User` object provides the ability for an app developer to request the app `User` sign a transaction using whichever authenticator they selected when logging in.

-In this tutorial I'll walk through the steps of implementing a custom `UAL Authenticator`, we'll be creating a [ual-ledger](https://github.com/ARISEN/ual-ledger) Authenticator.
-I'll try to explain some of the implementation specific details for `ual-ledger` and show examples of other UAL Authenticators.
+In this tutorial I'll walk through the steps of implementing a custom `UAL Authenticator`, we'll be creating a [arisen-ual-ledger](https://github.com/arisenio/arisen-ual-ledger) Authenticator.
+I'll try to explain some of the implementation specific details for `arisen-ual-ledger` and show examples of other UAL Authenticators.

 Each step in this tutorial has a correlating branch on github labeled `step-1`, `step-2`, etc. Each step assumes you are starting at the correlating branch.